 Failure to manage and mitigate market liquidity risk in derivatives markets can have disastrous consequences in global financial markets.
-Following the 2007/2009 financial crisis, a trove of regulatory initiatives commenced, aimed at narrowing the regulatory gap between the OTC market (Over-the-counter) and the exchange traded market.
+Following the 2007/2009 financial crisis, a trove of regulatory initiatives commenced, aimed at narrowing the regulatory gap between the OTC (Over-the-counter) market and the exchange-traded market.
 Notably, leaders from the G20 group of nations agreed to have almost all derivatives traded on exchanges or electronic trading platforms and cleared through a central counterparty.
 In this chapter, we delve into the clearing process of OTC derivatives and look at regulatory changes that have since been introduced in an attempt to increase transparency and reduce risk.

 The over-the-counter market is a decentralized trading platform, without a central physical location, where market participants use a host of communication channels to trade with one another without a formal set of regulations.
 The communication channels commonly used include telephone, email, and computers.
-OTC trading is facilitated by a derivatives dealer who usually is a major financial institution specialized in derivatives.
+OTC trading is facilitated by a derivatives dealer who usually is a major financial institution specializing in derivatives.

 In an OTC market, it’s possible for two participants to exchange products/securities privately without others being aware of the terms, including the price.
 OTC markets are much less transparent than exchange trading.

 Stocks traded in an OTC market could belong to a small company that’s yet to satisfy the conditions for listing on the exchange.
 The OTC market is also popular for large trades.